Afghans warned: the taxman is coming after you

 The work of the country's top tax collector is more inspiring than the view from his office in Kabul.
 Taxes and customs raised $1.64 billion last financial year, a 14-fold increase on 10 years ago.
 That means, now, the government can pay just over half of its recurrent costs such as salaries.

-Thanks to tougher enforcement procedures, Afghanistan's tax to GDP ratio today stands above 11 percent - ahead of neighboring Pakistan's dismal 9 percent.
+Thanks to tougher enforcement procedures, Afghanistan's tax to GDP ratio today stands above 11 percent - ahead of neighbouring Pakistan's dismal 9 percent.

 Increasing revenues is vital as donors begin reducing aid ahead of the 2014 drawdown of NATO troops, who have provided the backbone for security since U.S. forces invaded after the September 11 attacks on the United States.